 We currently do not have an organization for the sales and distribution of pharmaceutical products.
 The cost of establishing and maintaining such an organization may exceed the cost-effectiveness of doing so.
 In order to market any products that may be approved, including brincidofovir, we must establish our sales, marketing, managerial and other non-technical capabilities or make arrangements with third parties to perform these services.
-We may enter into strategic partnerships with third parties to commercialize our product candidates outside of the United States, including for brincidofovir.
-We intend to build our own sales force and to commercialize brincidofovir in the United States, but we will also consider the option to enter into strategic partnerships for our product candidates in the United States and elsewhere.
+We may enter into strategic partnerships with third parties to commercialize our product candidates, including brincidofovir.

-Our strategy for brincidofovir is to develop a specialty sales force and/or collaborate with third parties to promote the product to healthcare professionals and third-party payors in the United States and elsewhere.
+Our strategy for brincidofovir is to establish a specialty sales force and/or collaborate with third parties to promote the product to healthcare professionals and third-party payers in the United States and elsewhere.
+We may elect to launch with a contract sales organization and utilize accompanying commercial support services provided by a contract sales organization.
 Our future collaboration partners, if any, may not dedicate sufficient resources to the commercialization of our product candidates or may otherwise fail in their commercialization due to factors beyond our control.
-If we are unable to establish effective collaborations to enable the sale of our product candidates to healthcare professionals and in geographical regions, including the United States, that are not covered by our own marketing and sales force, or if our potential future collaboration partners do not successfully commercialize our product candidates, our ability to generate revenues from product sales, including sales of brincidofovir, will be adversely affected.
+If we are unable to establish effective collaborations to enable the distribution and sale of our product candidates to healthcare professionals and in geographical regions, including the United States, that are not covered by our own marketing and sales force, or if our potential future collaboration partners do not successfully commercialize our product candidates, our ability to generate revenues from product sales, including sales of brincidofovir, will be adversely affected.